egyramadhan/parking_lot/README.md

 # Parking Lot App

-This application is used for parking lot management
+This application is used for parking lot

 ## How to install